nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 1. User enters the command `plan /details <plan index number>`.
 2. A list of workouts that user specified is displayed through the terminal.

-The following sequence diagram illustrates how the `plan /details` command works in greater detail:
+The following sequence diagram illustrates how the `plan /details` command works:

 <span class="box info">:memo: To simplify the sequence diagram, some method invocations that deemed to be trivial
 have been removed from the sequence diagram.</span>